 The teacher notes page provides an extra paragraph of information to help guide the lesson and remind you what to focus on.
 It explains that you can teach this lesson in a whole-class setting or as an independent, small-group activity.
 The blank lines on this page are available for you to write out thoughts and ideas you have as you prepare the lesson.

 What Are Whales?

 The Whales lesson plan contains three content pages.
 To start off, it provides a small box with basic background information about whales.
-These marine mammals lives in every ocean.
+These marine mammals live in every ocean.
 They are carnivores, so they only eat meat (fish).
 Believe it or not, scientists are not sure what the life span of a whale is.

 Even though whales live in the water, they are mammals just like you and me.
 Humans and whales breathe air, have hair, are warm-blooded, give live births to their young, and feed their young milk.
 They are quite large—much bigger than humans.
 In fact, a whale’s size can range from 9 to 98 feet!
 Think of the length of a professional basketball court.
 And these massive mammals have quite the range in weight, too.
 They can be as small as the 600-pound dwarf sperm whale or weigh more than 200 tons, like the colossal blue whale.
 Imagine the average house (approximately 2,000 square feet), and you have some idea how heavy 200 tons is.

 There are two types of whales: toothed and baleen.
 Toothed whales use their teeth for hunting and eating.
 This group includes sperm whales and orcas, as well as dolphins, porpoises, and narwhals.
 Speaking of narwhals, a narwhal’s horn is actually one long tooth protruding or sticking out through its lip!
 Baleen whales are larger than toothed whales and include blue whales, humpbacks, bowhead whales, and many others.
 They eat by straining creatures through the fringed plates of long, fingernail-like material called baleen.